Admission is considered for adult students who hold a high school diploma or its equivalent. Applicants must also meet one of the following criteria:

 You are concurrently enrolled in an approved partner institution with an articulation agreement with Walden.
 More information for international applicants.

-Receive either a $4,000 or $2,000 grant if you reside in the U.S. and start this program on February 26, 2018, based on your amount of Transfer of Credit.
+Receive either a $4,000 or $2,000 grant if you reside in the U.S. and start this program on May 29, 2018, based on your amount of Transfer of Credit.
+Residents of CA, GA, FL, NC, OH, and PA may be eligible for additional savings.
 Contact one of our enrollment advisors to learn more.

 Whether you are interested in raising public awareness of health issues, managing healthcare organizations, or contributing to the policy making process, the public health field offers a wide range of career options.
 Career options include: